 I’ve seen different bloggers offer World Nomads but haven’t used it myself.
 We usually just use local insurance companies that cover what we need at the time.

-Definitely have as much of the health protection as you can depending on your budget.
+Definitely have as much health protection as you can depending on your budget.
 And it’s a good idea to have robbery protection as well.

-Read the terms and conditions – sometimes, it’s stated there that adventure activities, which often includes hiking or going above 3000m, are not covered.
+Read the terms and conditions – sometimes, it’s stated there that adventure activities, which often include hiking or going above 3000m, are not covered.